JustinYSJSU/ValorantBot/README.md

 # ValorantBot
-A Discord bot that gives information about VALORANT, including agents, maps, and weapons.
+A Discord bot that gives information about VALORANT, including agents, maps, weapons, and players

 Developed with Python and hosted online with Replit